GeRDI-Project/GerdiKubed_Operations/README.md

 <a name="vmware-node"></a>
 ### vmware-node OR nebula-node

 These roles are both tailored to machines running on LRZ infrastructure.
-Depending on the node, different steps have to be performed to bring the cluster into a state that allows the other roles to function properly.
+Depending on the node, different steps have to be performed to bring the cluster into a state that allows the other roles to be executed properly.

 # CI